liberavia/steam-shortcut-manager/README.md

 * **Customizable Artwork:**
     * Generates backgrounds with color gradients.
     * Prominently places the app's logo on the generated artwork.
-    * Optional branding: Allows for a custom logo (e.g., DeckStore logo) to be discreetly placed on larger artwork pieces.
+    * Optional branding: Allows for a custom watermark logo (e.g.,  logo) to be discreetly placed on larger artwork pieces.
 * **Remove Shortcuts:** Cleanly removes shortcuts previously added by this tool or matching a specific tag.
 * **Check Existing Shortcuts:** Verify if a shortcut for a particular application already exists.